bramwalet/ansible-pihole-cluster/README.md

 When maintaining and updating your Pi-hole instances with the `bootstrap-pihole.yaml` and `update-pihole.yaml` playbooks, the first step stops keepalived and therefore shifts the VIP to another instance so that the performance of DNS queries is not impeded.

-## `sync.yaml`
-This playbook enables the synchronisation of settings between multiple Pi-hole instances.
-You can run it with: `ansible-playbook -i inventory.yaml sync.yaml`
-One Pi-hole functions as the primary instance and the others as secondaries which pull from the primary.
-Syncing is scheduled as a cronjob and set to run two times per day (frequency can be changed [here](roles/sync/tasks/main.yaml#L28)).
-What gets synced:
-- `gravity.db` (Adlists, Domains, Clients, Groups, Group Assignments of all aforementioned items)
-- `custom.list` (Local DNS Records)
-- `05-pihole-custom-cname.conf` (Local CNAME Records)

 #### Default: Pull from VIP
 If you enabled HA (high availability) with the `keepalived.yaml` playbook, the primary instance will be the one currently occupying the Virtual IP address (evaluated at each cronjob run).